-RE ECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Pr inciple 7: Recognise and manage risk e Board of a listed entity should: have a committee or committees to oversee risk, each of which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those PARTIALY (a) The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee with at least three members, the majority of whom must be independent Directors, and which must be chaired by an independent Director.
+RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Principle 7: Recognise and manage risk Recommendation 7.1 The Board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the process it employs for overseeing the entity's risk management framework.
+PARTIALY (a) The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee with at least three members, the majority of whom must be independent Directors, and which must be chaired by an independent Director.
 The Company has separated the Audit and Risk Committees to facilitate focus on the responsibilities of each.
 The Company had a Risk Committee for the past financial year on which all directors participated, with Oliver Kleinhempel replacing Russell Krause as Chairman, neither of whom were deemed independent.
 A copy of the Corporate Governance Plan is available on the Company's website.
-The qualifications of directors and number of meetings held and (b) meetings; or if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the process it employs for overseeing the entity's risk management framework. attended by directors is provided in the Company's annual report. management at least annually to satisfy itself that it continues to be sound; and YES (a) The Audit and Risk Committee Charter requires that the Audit and Risk Committee (or, in its absence, the Board) should, at least annually, satisfy itself that the Company's risk management framework continues to be sound. (b) The Company's Board has completed a review of the Company's risk management framework in the past financial year.
+The qualifications of directors and number of meetings held and attended by directors is provided in the Company's annual report.
+Recommendation 7.2 The Board or a committee of the Board should: (a) review the entity's risk management framework with management at least annually to satisfy itself that it continues to be sound; and (b) disclose in relation to each reporting period, whether such a review has taken place.
+YES (a) The Audit and Risk Committee Charter requires that the Audit and Risk Committee (or, in its absence, the Board) should, at least annually, satisfy itself that the Company's risk management framework continues to be sound. (b) The Company's Board has completed a review of the Company's risk management framework in the past financial year.